NikhilBhingradiya/Nik_Bhingradiya_WEB601Assignments_FavouriteSportsperson/Nikhil_Bhingrasdiya_WEB601Assignments_MyContent-Assignment-4/README.md

+# Project Created By

+JAY PATEL

-# NikBhingradiyaFavouriteSportsPerson
+# JPatelMyContentSPA

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

+# Description for this SPA

+This project is for displaying different entertainment contents including different movies along with series.

 ## Development server